Free U.S. Shipping On Orders Over $35 - Ships In Discreet Packaging

 Bacterial vaginosis can be a nuisance, but in general, it is often easily treatable and can occasionally go away on its own.

 The standard course of treatment for BV is a prescription for either metronidazole (Flagyl) or clindamycin (Cleocin) antibiotics, and these may be taken orally or administered vaginally.
 In addition to the medication that's prescribed for BV, many medical practitioners recommend switching to menstrual pads.
 The reason for this is that many antibiotic treatments for BV are in the form of vaginal suppositories, which don’t work as well when using tampons.
-Unfortunately, tampons can absorb the medicine, which make treatment less successful.
+Unfortunately, tampons can absorb the medicine, which makes treatment less successful.
 You should also make sure you are changing your pad on a regular basis.

 Because BV is caused by an overgrowth of bacteria in the vagina, your natural hormonal changes as well as the high pH of your menstrual blood can trigger an infection.
 But once your hormones have adjusted after your period, it may resolve your BV symptoms as well.
 That being said, if you’re still noticing symptoms, are itchy, are in pain, or if your periods are accompanied by a strong, fishy odor, it’s best to get checked out by your doctor.

-Can BV Disrupt Your Cycle?
+Can BV Delay Your Period?

 How to Prevent Recurrent BV